react-native-menu/menu/README.md

 yarn add @react-native-menu/menu
 ```

-### Installing on iOS with React Native 0.63
+### Installing on iOS with React Native 0.63 and above

-There is an issue(https://github.com/facebook/react-native/issues/29246) causing projects with this module to fail on build on React Native 0.63.
+There is an issue(https://github.com/facebook/react-native/issues/29246) causing projects with this module to fail on build on React Native 0.63 and above.
 This issue may be fixed in future versions of react native.
 As a work around, look for lines in `[YourPrject].xcodeproj` under `LIBRARY_SEARCH_PATHS` with `"\"$(TOOLCHAIN_DIR)/usr/lib/swift-5.0/$(PLATFORM_NAME)\"",` and change `swift-5.0` to `swift-5.3`.